Sybrand/digital-panda/README.md

 - Downloads don't resume - doesn't show upload/download status
 - The status message isn't updating nicely ()
 - Quitting the panda - background downloads keep going
+- The panda is very chatty at the moment (it keeps looking for uploads/downloads never resting!)
+- Not working with Unity on Ubuntu
+- Password is being stored in clear text!